DIMO-Network/oracle-example/README.md

 Their is a configuration option to disable any data mappings.
 If you want to just send messages via Kafka and convert them on your end, you can do so and just disable `CONVERT_TO_CLOUD_EVENT` by setting it to false.

 DIMO Ingest Service (DIS) uses mTLS auth via public private certificates.
-These are configured via three settings (get them from DIMO):
+These are configured via two settings (get them from DIMO):
 - `CERT`
 - `CERT_KEY`

-- `CA_CERT` - not a secret, DIMO root CA, same for everyone, see `deployment.yaml L#57`
+There is also a `CA_CERT` setting that is the dimo root ca which gets created from `certificateconfigmap.yaml`.
+It is the same for all oracles and not a secret.

 # Installation via HELM charts to Kubernetes cluster